 Requirements to Apply:

-- All applicants must be current ESA members in good standing and be a member of at least one Section.
+- All applicants must be current ESA members in good standing and be a member of at least one Section of the Society.

-- Candidate statement (500 words max) that addresses: Describe why you would like to participate in the ESA Science Policy Fellows program.
+- Candidate statement (500 words max): Describe why you would like to participate in the ESA Science Policy Fellows program.
 How do you think the ESA Science Policy Fellows program will benefit you and your career?

 - Issue statement (500 words max).
-Your issue statement should address: Describe one policy issue and why it is important for the future of entomology.
+Describe one policy issue and why it is important for the future of entomology.

 - If you are selected as a finalist, you will also need to provide a letter from your institution authorizing participation in the program (if selected).